How Head & Neck Institute Is Reevaluating and Improving Tracheostomy Care

 The emergency working group developed many strategies centered around on patient safety.
 One strategy included signage that automatically prints from a nursing order once the patient gets to the floor.
 The signage includes diagrams of the airway, the type of airway and how to intubate them.
 “The goal being that nothing will be written or drawn on a piece of paper,” explains Dr. Hopkins.
 “It will all be automatically drawn into their chart and put into their bedside signage.”

 Along with an interventional pulmonologist, cardiothoracic surgeon and resident laryngologist, Dr. Hopkins formed a tracheostomy rounding group.
-This team helps finalize and organize all the disparate operating procedures to streamline care.
-It’s also provided education to both patients and providers on the floor and is constantly refining portions of the order set.
+This team includes our Respiratory Therapists (RTs), Advanced Practice Providers (APPs), and Speech team members who partner with floor level providers, nurses, our patients and their families.
+These providers help finalize and organize all the disparate operating procedures to streamline care.
+The team also provides education to both patients and providers on the floor and is constantly refining portions of the order set.
+The newest version of this rounding team will be championed by pulmonologist Colin Gillespie, MD, along with the RT and APP team members.

 Dr. Hopkins notes that, while the changes have been successful, one of the biggest initial challenges was making the argument that these changes are necessary and cost beneficial to the institution.
 All of the providers are in different institutes that paid for different downstream effects, explains Dr. Hopkins.